Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Implementation Details

-\paragraph{ETT1-practical (ETT1)} ETT1-practical is a variant of the commonly used ETTm1~\cite{zhou2021informer} dataset.
-Unlike the original version, where all channels are sampled uniformly at 15-minute intervals, ETT1-practical introduces channel-specific sampling periods to reflect industrial environments, where sensors operate at different acquisition frequencies depending on their physical properties and monitoring requirements.
-Specifically, the channels are grouped into two categories: load-related channels and the oil temperature (OT) channel.
+ETT1-practical and ETT2-practical are variants of the commonly used ETTm1~\citep{zhou2021informer} and ETTm2 datasets.
+Unlike their original versions, where all channels are sampled uniformly at 15-minute intervals, ETT1-practical and ETT2-practical introduce channel-specific sampling periods to reflect industrial environments, where sensors operate at different acquisition frequencies depending on their physical properties and monitoring requirements.
+Specifically, the channels are grouped into two categories: load-related channels and the oil-temperature (OT) channel.
 The load-related channels are downsampled to an hourly rate, representing slowly varying electrical load measurements, while the OT channel retains its original 15-minute resolution to capture high-frequency thermal dynamics.